dsatizabal/tt03-dsp-4bits-sequential-alu/README.md

 # 4-bits sequential ALU

-This ALU takes 4-bits wide operators and operation sequentially trhough the 4 MSBs of io_in (please refer to TinyTapeout specs for details)
+This ALU takes 4-bits wide operators and opcode sequentially trhough the 4 MSBs of io_in (please refer to TinyTapeout specs for details)

 Supported operations are: